 Ciro Guerra’s Embrace of the Serpent constricts itself with the sinister snake of history – venomous, elusive, alluring, and difficult to unravel – about as tightly as a film can.
 It’s not perfect; Guerra once or twice drowns in a swamp of historical allusions and metaphors that are never really allowed the free space to lash out as dangerously and free-associatively as they could.
 But his film at least allows history to vibrate rather than remain trapped in a film’s distanced reverence like a waxworks display.
 A provocative, even downright brash film, Embrace of the Serpent is wisely emboldened by its stylistic and political radicalism.
-Even when it sinks into symbols like quicksand, it is at worst “a nice try” or a near-miss rather than an outright failure, and, frankly, its missteps are only as hurtful as they are because of the potential lurking in its loins.
+Even when it sinks into symbols like quicksand, it is at worst “a nice try” or a near-miss rather than an outright failure, and, frankly, its missteps are only as hurtful as they are because of the potential lurking in the film’s head.
 This is not timid cinema, and it burrows un-hesitantly into the post-colonial mindset with more aesthetic vigor than most other morally-charged films would know what to do with.
 For all its flaws, there’s something essential about it, and not only because its political fangs are so often unsheathed.
 Like the mythical psychedelic flower that is a kind of MacGuffin for director Guerra’s robust scrutiny of cinematic depictions of the “Other”, Embrace boasts enough of a visual pull to send sparks every which way, even if the prospect of truly igniting is ultimately left off the table.

-Interweaving two obviously interlaced tales separated by 30 years of time and a lifetime of resentment and hesitance from protagonist Karamakate (Nilbio Torres plays a younger, easily agitated version, Antonio Bolivar an older, more cautious take on the man), Embrace imagines two Amazonian treks through danger and dementia.
+Interweaving two obviously interlaced tales separated by 30 years of time and a lifetime of hesitance from protagonist Karamakate (Nilbio Torres plays a younger, easily agitated version, Antonio Bolivar an older, more cautious take on the man), Embrace imagines two Amazonian treks through danger and dementia.
 The object of both is to find a psychedelic flower that apparently boasts curative potential, but the nominal reason for the expedition differs.
 The first of the two (chronologically in this world’s timespan, although the two stories are told simultaneously in the film) begins in 1909 when bedraggled and nearly insane Western explorer Theo (Jan Bijovet) finds a young Karamakate, presuming himself the last of his tribe, and asks him to guide him to the fabled fruit in hopes of restoring his own mind.
 An elderly version of Karamakate drags himself on a similar journey with the more nominally sane Evan (Brionne Davis) years later, this version of Karamakate now more overtly resigned to the awareness that he is likely the last of his kind.

 Although the two white men seek the exotic flower for different purposes, the similarities in their quests suggest the Western World not mutating into a more considerate self but instead discovering new reasons or excuses to reformulate the same girders of oppression.
-While Evan, an American in 1940, appeals to Karamakate’s last sliver of hope by describing himself as a botanist – a man dedicating to studying what his white comrades spend centuries destroying – his real mission is to secure a new breed of rubber-producing trees in a forest that has already been emaciated by rubber consumption for the US war effort.
+While Evan, an American in 1940, appeals to Karamakate’s last sliver of hope by describing himself as a botanist – a man dedicating to studying what his white comrades spend centuries destroying – his real mission is to secure a new breed of rubber-producing trees in a forest that has already been disfigured by rubber consumption for the US war effort.
 Luckily for us, this forest of the damned is aesthetically shaken, not stirred, and it emits its own nocturnal uncertainties that boast striking implications for not only the characters but for the entire warp and woof of Western cinema cultivating liberal guilt out of perspectives that always put white men front and center.
 With a square frame around them, white characters are seldom strangers in strange lands.
 Even when the narrative asks them to falter, the tricky, paler figures of cinema always find a way to control the film space, to make the film their home.
 Even if the world is pummeling them into submission, that world still defines itself in relation to the white characters; the drama emanates from them.

 Comparatively, Embrace aligns not with either Europeans’ confusion but Karamakate’s earned paranoia and his deep well of skepticism keeping itself at bay just long enough for him to drink one last swig of unfulfilled hope that a white man will respect him for once.
 The film sometimes fancies him an icon figure in this highly figurative emotional realm.
 But, to the end, Karamakate keeps a rambunctious but laconic comic anti-energy so close to his vest that he remains a human being with personal free-floating sensations and angers that lie outside the realm of symbolic status.
 Even when the film tries to weigh him down with the weight of history, he eludes these symbolic demands and emerges as a genuine character.